SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/Spring.md

-## Step 1: Prerequisite
+## Step 4.1: Prerequisite
 Make sure that you've imported the Product List sample application (Spring) as part of this [Exercise](/exercises/02_clone/README.md).
 Within Eclipse IDE you should see the `product-list` project in the Project Explorer View.

 * Build the project in Eclipse (`Context Menu -> Run As -> Maven install`) -> Result: **BUILD FAILURE**

-> The build fails as the `ControllerTests` JUnit test expects that the `XsuaaServiceConfiguration` bean exists and the `products` endpoints of the Product-List are secured.
+> The build fails as the `ControllerTests` JUnit test expects that a bean of `XsuaaServiceConfiguration` class exists and all `GET` endpoints of the Product-List are secured.

-## Step 2: Adding required security libraries
+## Step 4.2: Adding required security libraries

 To secure the application we have to add **XSUAA Spring Security library** to the classpath.
 This library enhances the [spring-security](https://github.com/spring-projects/spring-security/) project.
 As of version 5 of spring-security, this includes the OAuth resource-server functionality.